Are you planning to make any resolutions for the upcoming new year?

 Has it been ages since you had your teeth cleaned or eyes examined?
 Are you due to have your vehicle inspected?
 Could you use a physical or a wellness visit?
 You should make a firm decision to accomplish those tasks this year, especially if “STOP F&CK^NG PROCRASTINATING” is high on your list of things to do.

-So here's a thought: Why don’t you pick up a handy planner, journal or organizer and title your first page “My Goals For 2018”.
+So here's a thought: Why don’t you pick up a handy planner, journal or organizer and title your first page “My Goals For The New Year”.
 Then jot down the things you’d like to check off your to-do list this year.

 Actually, journaling and planning is really a fun, relaxing and creative activity in and of itself.
-Why not grab some washi tape, stickers and gel pens in purdy colors and have at it?
+Why not grab some washi tape, stickers and gel pens in purdy colors and really have at it?
+You may find you enjoy it, and it could turn out to be a whole new hobby for you!

 To give you a few ideas of what's on my to-do list, here are some of the (less personal) “resolutions” going into my planner this year: